 - expansion vessel precharged to 0.5 bar suitable for an installation up to 100 litres (for more than 100 litres provide for additional expansion), - heating system safety pressure relief valve for connecting to the waste water outlet via a funnel and siphon trap, - condensate drainage siphon trap for connecting via Ø 25 PVC pipe to the waste water outlet via a funnel and siphon trap.
 When installing the system, don't forget to fill the siphon traps with water before commissioning.
 These should be inspected twice a year, - a circulating pump with an air vent.
-The silicon tube from the purger should be slid inside the funnel,
+The silicon tube from the purger should be slid inside the funnel.

 The heating flow and return pipes must be fitted with stop valves so that work can be carried out on the boiler if required without draining the installation.

-The boiler has two air drain valves, one on the heating outlet, the other on the domestic hot water heater.
+The boiler has on air drain valve on the heating outlet.
 Ensure that the boiler and installation are properly purged by increasing the water pressure to at least 1 bar (manometer).
 Check that it is fully purged again a few days after commissionning